 Read the exciting conclusion to this story and more in Shades of Gray: Strange Tales from the Old Dominion, now available exclusively on Amazon Kindle.
 Order it today.

-Posted on June 12, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, ghost stories, Kindle, Old Dominion, Petersburg, Shades of Gray, short stories, Siege of Petersburg, Virginia.
+Posted on June 12, 2017, in Fiction and tagged American Civil War, Civil War Stories, Fiction, ghost stories, Kindle, Old Dominion, Petersburg, Shades of Gray, short stories, Virginia.
 Bookmark the permalink.
 Leave a comment.